YerevaNN/mimic3-benchmarks/README.md

 ## Evaluation
-For each of the 4 tasks we provide scripts for evaluating models.
+For each of the four tasks we provide scripts for evaluating models.
 These scripts receive a `csv` file containing the predictions and produce a `json` file containing the scores and confidence intervals for different metrics.
 We highly encourage to use these scripts to prevent any mistake in the evaluation step.
 For details about the usage of the evaluation scripts view the [`evaluation/README.md`](evaluation/README.md) file.

 ## Baselines
-For each of the 4 main tasks we provide 6 baselines:
+For each of the four main tasks we provide 7 baselines:
 * Linear/logistic regression
 * Standard LSTM
 * Standard LSTM + deep supervision